chen-albert-liang/-grading-tool/README.md

 python pp_grading_ocr_v5.py
 ```

-This will process all homework images and generate JSON files in the `output/` directory.
+This will process all homework images in the `hw/` directory and generate JSON files in the `output/` directory.

 ### 3. Run the Automated Grading System